lynnlangit/aws-for-bioinformatics/1_Files_&_Data/6a_SQLQuestions.md

 - In this example, that would be 10 sample data rows.

-### ❓Q0c: Run a SQL query to return a count of the number of rows in the table of the `experiments` table from my example GCP BigQuery public dataset
+### ❓Q0c: Run a SQL query to return a count of the number of rows in the table of the `experiments` table from my example AWS Athena public dataset

     - SQL Example Query:

         SELECT COUNT(*) AS NumberOfRows
-        FROM `gcp-for-bioinformatics.sql_genomics_examples.experiments`
+        FROM `AWS-for-bioinformatics.sql_genomics_examples.experiments`

 ---

 ### Write and Execute Single-Table SQL Queries

 In this section, you use the SQL Pattern Queries as a starter templates for you to write your own queries.
 To do this
-- Copy and paste the SQL Pattern code into the Google BigQuery query editor window
+- Copy and paste the SQL Pattern code into the Google Athena query editor window
 - Modify the starter code to fill in the values so that the query returns the expected result set after you execute (or run) it
 - Run your query and verify that the results are correct
 ---

 ### ❓Q1a: Write a SQL query to return the names of experiments performed by Tommy Student.
-    - GCP BigQuery DATASET: `gcp-for-bioinformatics.sql_genomics_examples.experiments`
+    - AWS Athena DATASET: `AWS-for-bioinformatics.sql_genomics_examples.experiments`
     - TABLE: `experiments`

     - SQL Pattern: